janit/wsc17-slides/readme.md

 --

-### Update the GraphQL bundle
+### Update the GraphQL bundle (optional)

- - I want new features from the latest GraphQL Bundle
+ - OPTIONAL: Upgrade to my fork with latest GraphQL Bundle
  - Update the bundle to use my fork via Composer.json:

 ```